 Situated on the Eastern side of the Thai mainland in the Gulf of Thailand, Koh Samui is the second largest island in the Thai Kingdom (Phuket being the biggest).
 Koh Samui and Phuket have been compared countless times in an attempt to debate which island is the best, but to me it is really impossible to choose a clear winner.

-Each island offers its own unique quirks and customs but I must say, the thing that stood out the most to me about Koh Samui was the incredible snorkelling and scuba environments it had to offer.
+Each island offers its own unique quirks and customs but I must say, the thing that stood out the most to me about Koh Samui were the incredible snorkelling and scuba environments it had to offer.
 Yes Phuket and Phi Phi also has an abundance of beautiful fish and coral reefs surrounding its coastlines but it felt like I was entering a whole new world the first time that I descended into the depths off the coast of Koh Samui and Koh Tao.
 For the first time I actually saw what live coral looked like.
 I could not comprehend the indescribable amount of colours that I saw beneath me.
 There were literally millions of brightly coloured fish, coral, anemones and starfish as far as the eye could see.
 I felt like I was in the Avatar movie.

 The island of Koh Samui offers a lot of touristy sights to explore.
 The best (and cheapest) way to see everything is by renting your own scooter.
 I understand that this is a daunting idea to most newcomers to Southeast Asia, but it only takes a couple of minutes for you to get the hang of it and feel like a hardcore biker.
 Make sure that you wear a helmet at all times and drive safely.
 Sadly, many tourists die on the roads of Thailand every year, so be extremely careful.